devhub-tud/devhub-prototype/README.md

 Now you can run your webapp with:

-    $ sh target/bin/webapp
+    $ sh dev-env-admin-web/target/bin/webapp

 (the wrapper script is not executable by default).

 # Develop
-You can start the application with maven from the commanline using
+You can start the application with maven by first installing from the parent project, and then browsing to the web project and executing:

 	# mvn exec:java